Episode 1: Why Most Families Struggle With Money

 This is particularly true for families managing a disability or caring for someone with long-term needs.
 Medical systems are complex.
 Support programs are difficult to navigate.
 The pressure is constant and the margin for error is small.
 Families in these circumstances are often compelled to respond to immediate demands rather than plan for the future.

+This is not a failure of character.
+It is the predictable result of being handed significant responsibility without adequate guidance.
 Families do their best with what they know.
 But when no clear path exists, small mistakes accumulate in ways that are difficult to recover from later.

 Written On

-This is what it means to be Written On.
+This is what it means to be “Written On”.

 Children are shaped not only by what they are directly taught, but by everything they absorb from the people around them — the habits modeled, the conversations overheard, and the silence where explanations should have been.
 The financial patterns most adults carry were written on them long before they had the awareness to question those patterns.